ikhemissi/o365-activity-to-eventhubs/README.md

 > [!IMPORTANT]
 > The Certificate must be in the PEM format

-You can download a copy of this certificate for the next step.
+You can download a copy of this certificate in the CER format for the next step.

+> [!IMPORTANT]
+> Download the certificate in the CER format so that you can import it in the App Registration

 ### O365 App registration